Verify Container Image Signatures in Kubernetes using Notary or Cosign or both

 Absolutely!
 Let’s add signature verification for Distroless docker images from Google 😃

 The required Cosign public key is published in the Distroless repository.
-Now, we need to edit the helm/values.yaml
+Now, we need to edit the helm/values.yaml.
+Find the default validator under .validators and:

 The result should look similar to this: